 To better understand the source of the group difference in pattern discriminability, we evaluated group differences in within-condition pattern correlations.
-In DMPFC, pattern correlations values were similar and did not differ between groups for FB or FPR (Table 5).
-In RTPJ, pattern correlations values were similar and did not differ between groups for FB; however, we did observe a medium-sized difference in pattern correlations for FPR, t(34)=2.15, p=.039, d=-.70, 95% CI [-1.37, -.003], such that SSD exhibited higher pattern correlations than non-SSD (Table 5).
-Looking within each group, pattern correlations did not differ between FB and FPR in SSD, t(19)=1.60, p=.125, $d_z=.36$, 95% CI [-.13, .85], as they did in non-SSD, t(17)=2.50, p=.023, $d_z=.59$, 95% CI [.04, 1.08], suggesting that SSD participants may be treating physical information like mental state information.
+In DMPFC, pattern correlations values were similar and did not differ between groups for FB or FPR (Table 4).
+In RTPJ, pattern correlations values were similar and did not differ between groups for FB; however, we did observe a medium-sized difference in pattern correlations for FPR, t(34) = 2.15, P = 0.039, d = -0.70, 95% CI [-1.37, -0.003] such that SSD exhibited higher pattern correlations than non-SSD (Table 4).
+Looking within each group, pattern correlations did not differ between FB and FPR in SSD, t(19) = 1.60, P = 0.125, $d_z = 0.36, 95\%$ CI [-0.13, 0.85], as they did in non-SSD, t(17) = 2.50, P = 0.023, $d_z = 0.59$ , 95% CI [0.04, 1.08], suggesting that SSD participants may be treating physical information like mental state information.
 One explanation for these findings is that group differences, or a lack thereof, may be attributable to noisier, less consistent patterns in SSD for either or both conditions.
-We tested for this possibility by examining homogeneity of variance in pattern correlations for each condition using Levene's test; however, no group differences emerged, $Fs \le 1.29$, $ps \ge .264$.
+We tested for this possibility by examining homogeneity of variance in pattern correlations for each condition using Levene's test; however, no group differences emerged, Fs $\leq$ 1.29, $ps \ge 0.264.$

-The non-FHR and FHR groups showed classification accuracies above chance in all ROIs (Table 4, Figure 1B).
+The non-FHR and FHR groups showed classification accuracies above chance in all ROIs (Table 5, Figure 1B).
 Although accuracy was higher in the non-FHR versus FHR group across all ROIs, with effect sizes ranging from trivially small in RTPJ to medium in RSTS (Figure 1C), none of these differences were unexpected under the null hypothesis.

 Next, we used whole-brain exploratory searchlight analysis to address whether there were regions outside of the a priori ROIs that differed in classification accuracy as a function of group.
-In line with the ROI analysis, both the non-SSD and SSD group showed above chance classification in the ToM network, with the SSD group showing a smaller area of MPFC, located in the ventral aspect, that decoded condition (Supplementary Table 3, Figure 2A).
+In line with the ROI analysis, both the non-SSD and SSD group showed above chance classification in the ToM network, with the SSD group showing a smaller area of MPFC, located in the ventral aspect, that decoded condition (Supplementary Table S3, Figure 2A).
 A direct comparison of the groups revealed that compared to the SSD group, the non-SSD group showed greater classification accuracy in RTPJ as well as a region in anterior middle temporal gyrus (Table 6).
-There were no SSD>non-SSD classification differences.
+There were no SSD > non-SSD classification differences.

-Both the non-FHR and FHR group also showed above chance classification accuracy in the ToM network, with the FHR group showing a smaller area of MPFC that decoded condition (Supplementary Table 4, Figure 2B).
+Both the non-FHR and FHR group also showed above chance classification accuracy in the ToM network, with the FHR group showing a smaller area of MPFC that decoded condition (Supplementary Table S4, Figure 2B).
 Compared to FHR, non-FHR showed higher classification accuracy in a cluster spanning superior to middle frontal gyrus, and a cluster located primarily in left cerebellum that extended into fusiform gyrus (Table 6).
-There were no FHR>non-FHR classification differences.
+There were no FHR > non-FHR classification differences.